dkurukula/setupmint/README.md

 # setupmint
-configuration for linux mint live cd
+This is a script that configures a linux mint live disk

-linuxscript.py installs chrome, sets eastern time, makes fonts bigger
+**linuxscript.py** installs chrome, sets eastern time, makes fonts bigger

-double click and click run in terminal
+Double-click **linuxscript.py** and click run in terminal

-if it just opens a file with text then right-click --> Properties --> Execute: make sure "Allow executing file as program" is checked
+If it just opens a file with text then:
+Right-click --> Properties --> Execute: make sure "Allow executing file as program" is checked